user5145/com.ankama.Dofus-flatpak/README.md

 - create your local repo
 $ mkdir /path/to/your/local/repo
-$ flatpak --user remote-add --no-gpg-verify local-repo /path/to/your/local/repo
+$ flatpak remote-add --no-gpg-verify local-repo /path/to/your/local/repo

 - build it and put in a repository (with root privilages)
 \# flatpak-builder --repo=/path/to/your/local/repo --force-clean build-dir com.ankama.Dofus.yml